 (b) the performance of the operation of artificially inseminating stock;

-“authorised inseminator” means a person who holds a certificate of competency as such granted under this Act;
+authorised inseminator means a person who holds a certificate of competency as such granted under this Act;

-“authorised ovum and embryo transplant technician” means a person who holds a certificate of competency as such granted under this Act;
+authorised ovum and embryo transplant technician means a person who holds a certificate of competency as such granted under this Act;

-“cattle” means a bull, cow, ox, steer, heifer, or calf of the bovine genus;
+cattle means a bull, cow, ox, steer, heifer, or calf of the bovine genus;

-“Chief Veterinary Surgeon” means the person for the time being holding the office of Chief Veterinary Surgeon and Chief Inspector of Stock in the State Department of Agriculture;
+Chief Veterinary Surgeon means the person for the time being holding the office of Chief Veterinary Surgeon and Chief Inspector of Stock in the State Department of Agriculture;

-“custom collector of semen” means a person who holds a certificate of competency as such granted under this Act;
+custom collector of semen means a person who holds a certificate of competency as such granted under this Act;

-“disease” used in relation to stock means any disease, parasite or pest that the Governor proclaims to be a disease for the purposes of this Act;
+disease used in relation to stock means any disease, parasite or pest that the Governor proclaims to be a disease for the purposes of this Act;

-“embryo” means a fertilized ovum in the early stages of development;
+embryo means a fertilized ovum in the early stages of development;

-“herdsman-inseminator” means a person who holds a certificate of competency as such granted under this Act;
+herdsman-inseminator means a person who holds a certificate of competency as such granted under this Act;

-“inspector” means a person who as an inspector under the Stock Diseases (Regulations) Act 1968;
+inspector means a person who as an inspector under the Stock Diseases (Regulations) Act 1968;

-“licence” means a licence granted under this Act, that is valid and current;
+licence means a licence granted under this Act, that is valid and current;

-“licensed premises” means premises that are the subject of a licence;
+licensed premises means premises that are the subject of a licence;

-“licensee” means the holder of a licence;
+licensee means the holder of a licence;

-“ovum” means an unfertilized female reproductive cell;
+ovum means an unfertilized female reproductive cell;

-“owner” means a person who has the sole property, right, title or interest in, or in the use for breeding purposes of, the sire or dam but may, where the context so permits, be construed as including a body of not more than 4 persons who together, whether jointly or severally, hold between them exclusively any such property, right, title or interest;
+owner means a person who has the sole property, right, title or interest in, or in the use for breeding purposes of, the sire or dam but may, where the context so permits, be construed as including a body of not more than 4 persons who together, whether jointly or severally, hold between them exclusively any such property, right, title or interest;

-“semen” means semen obtained from a sire;
+semen means semen obtained from a sire;

-“sire” means an entire male animal of any species of stock;
+sire means an entire male animal of any species of stock;

-“stock” means any goats, horses, cattle, sheep or pigs and includes poultry of all kinds and such other animals of any kind of species that the Governor proclaims to be stock for the purposes of this Act;
+stock means any goats, horses, cattle, sheep or pigs and includes poultry of all kinds and such other animals of any kind of species that the Governor proclaims to be stock for the purposes of this Act;

-“veterinary surgeon” means a person who is registered or deemed to be registered under the Veterinary Surgeons Act 1960.
+veterinary surgeon means a person who is registered or deemed to be registered under the Veterinary Surgeons Act 1960.

 [Section 4 amended by No. 85 of 1976 s.
 3; No. 22 of 1988 s.
 4; No. 7 of 1995 s.
 4.]